Do you ever get in the mood to organize a room (or everything in your home), but feel completely overwhelmed at the idea? Big same.

 - How to Customize a Store-Bought Closet System

 Is it too early to start spring cleaning?
-We prefer working on one room at a time so it’s not too overwhelming, and a cleaning checklist makes it easier as well.
+We prefer working on one room at a time so it’s not too overwhelming, and a cleaning checklist makes it so much easier.

-One of our go-to cleaning tools for any room are Magic Erasers.
+One of our go-to cleaning tools for every room are Magic Erasers.
 We love using these to wipe off kitchen cabinets, walls, and baseboards.
-They are truly … like magic.

-Speaking of cleaning supplies, if you want to make your own non-toxic cleaner, grab a spray bottle like this and mix this concentrated cleaner with some water and essential oils.
+Speaking of cleaning supplies, if you want to make your own non-toxic cleaner, grab a glass spray bottle and mix a concentrated cleaner with some water and essential oils.
 We love adding sweet orange and lemon.